capofficial/protocol/README.md

 ## Done

+- [x] Add methods "depositThroughUniswap" and "addLiquidityThroughUniswap" to allow deposits from a contract like Uniswap Router, to allow people to deposit any asset which is then automatically converted into the Store-supported currency.
+Potentially support other DEXes like 1inch.
 - [x] Verify Chainlink contract works as expected for Arbitrum and its sequencer.
 Support all other Chainlink networks (or have a custom Chainlink contract for each chain)
 - [x] If submitOrder margin exceeds freeMargin, set it to the max freeMargin available
 - [x] Treasury fees should be paid out to a treasury address directly (set by gov)